infiniteaxon/Cyclo/Network Attacks/Metasploit/Armitage/Armitage.md

 Armitage is essentially just a GUI for Metasploit.
-After installation, and confirmation the Metasploit is also installed, you're ready to start using Armitage.
+After installation, and confirmation that Metasploit is also installed, you're ready to start using Armitage.
 There are two sides of this program you should be aware of:

 1: Teamserver
     Takes an IP address and Password